Fruit Tree Trimming Services in Sonoma Valley

 Pruning Techniques

 While many refer to the four types of pruning cuts, Sonoma Pruner prioritizes what each tree needs in the moment.
-This might involve a thinning cut to open the canopy, a heading cut to encourage branching, or a rare jump cut to remove a dominant limb.
+This might involve a thinning cut to reduce fruit tree disease, a heading cut to encourage branching, or a rare jump cut to remove a dominant limb.

 Madaline’s approach is intuitive and precise.
-She selects the appropriate types of pruning shears, considers how the tree has progressed, and makes purposeful pruning cuts to further a fruitful harvest and promote long-term health.
+She selects the appropriate types of pruning shears, considers how the tree has progressed, and makes purposeful pruning cuts to further an abundant fruit harvest and promote long-term health.

 Ready to grow?